-As female athletic triad is defined the syndrome that manifests in physical active women and girls and consists of three interrelated conditions:
+As female athletic triad is defined the syndrome that manifests in physically active women and girls and consists of three interrelated conditions:

 - reduced energy intake